This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How are vision problems diagnosed and treated?

 Early diagnosis and treatment of vision problems or eye diseases may prevent permanent damage.
 Your healthcare provider can test your vision.
-He will examine your eyes with a light.
-He may put drops in your eyes to help see your eyes more clearly.
-He may use instruments to measure your eye pressure and shape.
+He or she will examine your eyes with a light.
+He or she may put drops in your eyes to help see your eyes more clearly.
+He or she may use instruments to measure your eye pressure and shape.
 You will need to read letters off of a chart to test your vision.
 You may need to see an ophthalmologist.
 An ophthalmologist is a specialist who diagnoses and treats eye and vision problems.
 You may need any of the following to treat a vision problem:

 - Medicines such as antibiotic or antifungal eyedrops may be given to treat a bacterial or fungal infection.
 Eyedrops may be given to control glaucoma or prevent macular degeneration from getting worse.